kennyfraser/wp-sync-test/_pages/administration/introcli/command-reference.md

 `dcos config unset [--index=<index>] <param-name>`

-Remove an entry from an existing configuration parameter list, where <index> is the numerical position in the list that you want to remove.
+Remove an entry from an existing configuration parameter list, where is the numerical position in the list that you want to remove.

 `dcos config validate`